lexicon

 The animal kingdom is divided by Linnaeus into six major classes.
 Man, studied as any other species, is placed by him in the class of “Quadrupeds”, within the order Anthropomorpha, together with the monkey and the sloth.
 Here again, many people, like La Mettrie, Buffon and Diderot, protested against this treatment of man.
 Linnaeus heard their criticism and, in the tenth edition of his Systema naturae, published in 1758, he substituted the name “Mammals” for “Quadrupeds” and named his anthropomorphs “Primates”.
 It was also in this tenth edition that Linnaeus generalised the use of a Latin binomial nomenclature to name each animal species: from then on, the human species was called Homo sapiens, the chimpanzee Pan troglodytes, the dog Canis familiaris, etc. Four years earlier, he had done the same for plants.
 The date of 1758 is now considered by the international scientific community as the starting point of modern zoological nomenclature.
 All newly discovered species continue to be named and described according to the principles laid down in the 18th century by Linnaeus.

 Linnaeus’ world, however, has nothing in common with that of today’s biologists.
 God and the Bible are central to it.
 Linnaeus, a shepherd’s son, is convinced that he has been chosen by God to restore the order of creation.
 “Deus creavit, Linnaeus disposuit‘ is his motto.
 His contemporaries call him the ‘second Adam’.
 According to Linnaeus, the Earth was originally covered entirely by oceans, with the exception of one island below the equator: Paradise.
-Six thousand years ago, God created the plant and animal species there as it is
+Six thousand years ago, God created the plant and animal species as

 Hailed throughout Europe and the world, Linnaeus’ classificatory and nomenclatural work, and the theological presuppositions that underlie it, have never been unanimously accepted in France.
 The botanists Bernard and Antoine-Laurent de Jussieu opposed the Linnaean sexual system with a more natural method of classification, based on the subordination of characters, which was adopted in the Jardin du Roi from 1774.
 Michel Adanson vehemently contests the interest of the binomial nomenclature.
-As for Georges-Louis Leclerc, Comte
+As for Georges-Louis Leclerc, comte

 zoology.
 With the cult of Rousseau, natural history became fashionable.
 Freedom trees, which must be chosen with care, are planted all over the country.
 The republican calendar becomes rural.
 Natural sciences are taught in the central schools that replaced the colleges of the Ancien Régime.

 Thus a neo-Linneanism gradually emerged which, under the Restoration, found its most spectacular expression in the multiplication of Linnean societies: Bordeaux in 1818, Paris in 1821, Lyon in 1822, Caen in 1823, etc. The same thing happened elsewhere in the world: Philadelphia in 1806, Uppsala in 1807, Boston in 1813, etc. All these societies, which were open to women in France, celebrated a veritable cult of Linnaeus, particularly during learned country festivals, known as Linnaean festivals, whose ritual was carefully codified.
-The struggle they waged in the first half of the 19th century for a return to Linnaean dogmas, as set out for example in the Philosophia botanica (1751), so dear to J.-J. Rousseau, has long seemed anachronistic.
+The fight they waged in the first half of the nineteenth century for a return to Linnaean dogmas, as set out for example in the Philosophia botanica (1751), so dear to J.-J. Rousseau, has long seemed anachronistic.
 However, it made it possible to realise the need to stabilise and harmonise scientific nomenclature.
 At the end of the 19th century, this was the work of the international codes of nomenclature which, even today, give absolute priority to Linnaeus’ writings.
 Until when?
 The current phylogenetic classification of living organisms is becoming increasingly difficult to reconcile with a nomenclature that was conceived some 250 years ago within a resolutely fixist framework.
 However, for the time being, no biologist has managed to propose a different classification that is unanimously accepted.

 Pascal Duris